Inner Work Path

-For several years Lisa was the lecturer of Health & Nutrition and Gender Studies at Sydney Rudolf Steiner College, where she continues to give lectures to the tutors on inner development.
+For several years Lisa was the lecturer of Health & Nutrition and Gender studies at Sydney Rudolf Steiner College and for many more years delivered inner development training to College Tutors.
 Since 1999 she has been presenting on the subject of gender, sexuality and spiritual life.
 She has been working with Waldorf schools as a part of their health and wellbeing curriculum, working directly with the students, teachers and parents on this theme.
 Lisa has contributed to and is an adviser on Health and Personal Development for the Australian Steiner Curriculum Framework.
 She has developed training courses, and facilitates professional development on this subject for teachers and health professionals.

 Lisa designed and facilitated EduCareDo ‘Towards Health and Healing’ which has offered 8 year-long courses focused on working with therapists from all modalities, as well as Waldorf teachers, toward cultivating the depth of anthroposophical insight through practical applications of therapeutic and pedagogical methods.

 Lisa is a contributor, tutor and director of Inner Work Path, EduCareDo, Developing the Self Developing the World and the Y Project.
 EduCareDo delivers self-directed distance-learning courses based on the principal ideas of Rudolf Steiner.
 Developing the Self Developing the World delivers community education, and the Y Project supports the bridging of young people into healthy community life.